13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip

 SEE: EMPAC

 You don’t so much see as you experience a show at EMPAC, the Curtis R. Priem Experimental Media and Performing Arts Center at Rensselaer Polytechnic Institute (RPI.)
-Year round calendar draws heavily on media created at hosted residencies and workshops, performances push the boundaries between arts, science, and technology.
+Year-round calendar draws heavily on media created at hosted residencies and workshops, performances push the boundaries between arts, science, and technology.

 Street view of Whistling Kettle Troy NY

-COFFEE/PASTRY: The Placid Baker
+LUNCH / BAKERY: The Placid Baker

 Fans show deep appreciation for The Placid Baker’s breads and croissants, the latter deemed, “Best in the World” by repeat customers.
 Watch baked goods emerge from the ovens in a room behind the counter, and order something warm and flaky.
 You’ll think you’ve been beamed to Paris.